Thursday August 5th, 2021, 0600-1900

 4500 gain, 4500 loss

 The first peak, Saddleback Jr, was pretty good, with nice views of the valleys filled with clouds.
-On the way up to the Horn, I caught up to 3 SOBOs, Walk, Jason, and Too Easy.
+On the way up to the Horn, I caught 3 SOBOs: Walk, Jason, and Too Easy.
 I hung out with them for awhile on the top, doing some Peakfinding.
-We could see all the nearby peaks but not Washington and certainly not Katahdin, which showed on the screen of my app but is now too far behind to see in the haze.
-It’s gone for good on this trip.
+We could see all the nearby peaks but not Katahdin, which showed on the screen of my app but was too far behind to see in the haze… gone for good on this trip, I’m sad to say.
+I had a good run seeing it on 6 different days, all the way up until Day 10.
+On the PCT, I was able to see Mt Rainer over a span of 20 days.
+Still, this is a pretty smashing statistic for the AT, especially considering Katahdin’s location is at the terminus.

-The last summit was connected by a long, wide and open ridge, which resembles a saddle I suppose.
+The last summit was connected by a long, wide and open ridge, which resembles a saddle.
 We could see folks coming up and down from far away.
 I had a blast walking this ridge.
 It was so nice to walk for so long above treeline.
 I like being able to see where I’m going.

 On Saddleback Mtn, 4,120′, I met some day hikers with cute doggos.
 I talked to them while I petted the dogs and I swear I wasn’t even trying to yogi but out came the trail magic.
 One lady gave me an apple and the other half of her turkey sandwich.
 This ended up being my lunch, which means I carried a whole extra day of food for the past section…just the less I needed to buy in town I guess.

 I had so much fun on the peaks, I didn’t want to go down.
-But some clouds were rolling in fast and I needed to get my shopping done so I could get back on trail dame day.
-The day hikers had come up via the ski lift…I wish that were the official AT.
-I still had about 4 miles to go and then a hitch.
+But some clouds were rolling in fast and I needed to get my shopping done so I could get back on trail the same day…my goal for reducing time spent in towns thus far.
+The day hikers had come up via the ski lift…I wished that was the official AT.
+I still had about 4 miles to walk and then a hitch.

-I hammered out a plan the night before, deciding to try to hike all the way to Gorham, New Hampshire without resupplying in-between.
-It means 78 miles of very rugged trail and a heavy food bag.
+I’d hammered out a plan the night before, deciding to hike all the way to Gorham, New Hampshire without resupplying in-between.
+It meant 78 miles of very rugged trail and a heavy food bag.
 I set my average at only 20 miles a day… that’s less than when I started.
 I haven’t been able to do more than that in days, always being interrupted by towns.
 Who knows, maybe I can do some bigger days now that I don’t have to make any resupply stops.
-Or maybe I’ll be suffering terribly to try to main such a pace.
+Or maybe I’ll be suffering terribly to try to match such a pace.

 I felt pretty energized most of the day, especially heading down.
 There were some good stretches of rock slab that made it possible to break into a controlled run, at least for a few steps.
 My shoe grip is trustworthy so long as the slab is dry but there are a lot of seeps interspersed, making the rock slick in places.
 By the road, everything was starting to hurt again.
 These steep descents are killer on the joints.
 At least my timing was good, as it just started to rain as I finished.
 It was around 1 pm.

 In my milling about, a day-hiking family returned to their car and I was able to ask for a ride to town.
-It’s much easier to get a ride when you can speak to the driver.
-They were so accommodating that one of the teens squeezed into the trunk so that I could have a seat.
+It’s much easier to get a ride when you can speak directly to the driver (as opposed to just sticking out a thumb).
+They were so accommodating that one of the teens squeezed into the trunk so that I could have a seat, despite my protests.
 Yeah Subaru families!

 While we were all hanging out, our hikertrash presence attracted the notice of a kind patron.
 He brought us a pack of Klondike bars and rice crackers and even slipped some cash into one of the hiker’s hands.
 I’ve always been uncomfortable with taking money, preferring to only accept gifts of food and whatnot, so I’m glad he didn’t hand it to me.
 He explained that he was the father of an AT thru-hiker.
-Yet another instance of trail magic.
+Yet another instance of trail magic on this day.